NUKIB/misp/docs/CUSTOMIZATION.md

 # How to customize MISP image

-You can create your MISP image based on NUKIB image, which will include your customizations.
+You can create your custom MISP image based on NUKIB image, which can include your customizations.

 ## Additional environment variables for visual changes